AbedSHP/PyQt5_Maya/README.md

 ### PyQt5_Maya
-Build PyQt5 for Maya 2018 (Windows 64bit Only)
+Built PyQt5 for Maya 2018 (Windows 64bit Only)

 Notice:
 PyQt does not have the same licensing as Maya, Qt, or Python.